Trademark Trial and Appeal Board (TTAB) - General

 - How can I check what papers have been filed in my case?

-You can check the electronic file in TTABVue.
-You can also call the TTAB Customer Service Representatives at 571-272-8500 to request information on the status of your case.
+You can check the electronic file in TTABVUE.
+You can also call the TTAB Information Specialists at 571-272-8500 to request information on the status of your case.

 Trademark Trial and Appeal Board (TTAB) - Status Information